-Standard 3: Equity and Cultural Responsiveness - The Sspecial education directors candidate strives for equity of educational opportunity and models culturally responsive practices to promote all students'the academic success and well-being of all students.
+Standard 3: Equity and Cultural Responsiveness - Special education directors strive for equity of educational opportunity and culturally responsive practices to promote all students' academic success and well-being.

 - 3(a) The special education director understands the importance of student's equitable access to effective teaching, equal opportunities for academic, social supports, and resources to be successful. - 3(b) The special education director understands leadership roles when addressing equity and cultural responsiveness to assure district policies and procedures are positive, fair, and unbiased.